GillytheGit/billistrations/about.md

 Distracted by the gelatonous blob giff hovering over my default self?
 Welcome to earth jesus.

 If you're sincerely interested in seeing what I look like, become a friend of mine on one of the social interents that are shoved in the not above header.
+Farts.